Kickskii/G15ae-Bible/The Plan Outline.md

 explain the entirety of PBO and what everything is and how it works how to test different pbo limits and their effect on performance

-setting power limits in Ghelper before starting
-PBO limits part 1 -5 test
-explain why the -5 test exists revamp the -5 test to include p95 SSE 60m per core as well as y cruncher for 40m per core explain why we stress test and why this is EXTREMELY important to do if they passed the -5 test
+setting power limits in Ghelper before starting #g15_specific PBO limits part 1 [-5 test] explain why the -5 test exists revamp the -5 test to include p95 SSE 60m per core as well as y cruncher for 40m per core explain why we stress test and why this is EXTREMELY important to do if they passed the -5 test
-PBO limits part 2 g15 ae specific
+PBO limits part 2 #g15_specific

-Introduction to Curve Optimizer why is it not exactly undervolting why PerCore and why not just use AllCore the two methods of doing per core and pro's and cons of them how to use premade RyzenAdj scripts to do percore for every core one by one going from high to low this time cause time is of the essence what error look like why errors are bad what the tools ie Y cruncher and P95 are and why do we use them having a final test involving 6 iterations of Y cruncher on every core as well as 2 hours of Prime95 on each core
+Introduction to Curve Optimizer #new_section why is it not exactly undervolting why PerCore and why not just use AllCore the two methods of doing per core and why to use one over the other what is the lookup table glancing over the formula to calculate the lookup table easier way to interpret the lookup table what cpus can the lookup table work on what needs testing (dual ccd's) what the tools ie Y cruncher and P95 are and why do we use them what are the different modes for these in core cycler and how they are differernt and why do we gotta do such long tests using them how to use premade RyzenAdj scripts to do percore for every core one by one going from high to low this time cause time is of the essence what error look like why errors are bad what running unstable will do

+having a final test involving 6 iterations of Y cruncher on every core as well as 2 hours of Prime95 on each core

 after finishing noting down all performance metrics in the excel sheet/notepad/mobile notes app by doing CPU benchmarks